 The Business Intelligence vendor QlikTech has released a new version of its flagship QlikView Business Intelligence.
 In this version a complete new concept is added to the existing capabilities: set based analysis.

-Other vendors like BusinessObjects and Cognos were from the beginning focused on reporting.
+Vendors like BusinessObjects and Cognos were from the beginning focused on reporting.
 The Business Intelligence software pioneer QlikTech has never had some kind of reporting.
 Instead, they invested a lot of time in developing advanced tools for analyzing information, often very user-friendly.
 With the introduction of set based analysis they have added a complete new concept to their award winning Business Intelligence software for both businesses and (local) governments.

 Other new features of QlikView 8.5 are: